-Citing the example of the portability of music and other digital media files by virtue of the developments of audio encoding technology, Simplygon has announced their investments to support the extensibility of 3D content across screens and into mixed reality.
+Citing the example of the portability of music and other digital media files by virtue of the developments of audio encoding technology, Simplygon has announced its investments to support the extensibility of 3D content across screens and into mixed reality.

 Today, I am excited to announce that Simplygon has added compatibility for JT and STEP file formats, which are pivotal to the productivity of CAD professionals.
 The addition of two of the most common CAD file formats brings automation of 3D optimization to customers across many industries.
 As the enterprise increasingly embraces the era of digital transformation, CAD support for Simplygon empowers more industries to painlessly and efficiently bring their existing assets into mixed reality. – Lorraine Bardeen, General Manager, Mixed Reality Experience

-JT and STEP are two of the most common ISO standard CAD file types, and apart from being used heavily in manufacturing industries, are also fundamental to solving 3D problems.
+JT and STEP are two of the most common ISO standard CAD file types and, apart from being used heavily in manufacturing industries, are also fundamental to solving 3D problems.
 While JT files, used heavily in product lifecycle management software, is primarily used to analyze and augment the geometry of complex models; STEP, or Standard for the Exchange of Product model data, is primarily used to share 3D models between users with different CAD software packages.

 Simplygon Cloud is available in Azure Marketplace today.